NickHeap2/vscode-ant/README.md

 ## Requirements

 For this release the extension requires:
+- You need to point the extension at an existing ant install (using `ant.executable`).
 - Your ant build xml file should be in the root directory and be called build.xml.
 - Any environment variables file should be in the root directory and be called build.env.
 - Any auto target file should be in the root directory and be called build.auto.